vbaconnet-ledger/developer-portal/_docs/coin/live-common.md

 Basically, in the next sections, `getAccount` will be called to create an `Account` with balances and any additional resources, and `getOperations` will be called to fill the `operations[]` of this account, with the whole history of operations that can be requested incrementally.
 Then `getFees` before sending a transaction to let the user know of the network cost (estimated or effective), and `submit` to broadcast its transaction after signing.

-See [Polkadot Coin Integration's api](https://github.com/LedgerHQ/ledger-live-common/tree/master/src/families/polkadot/api) for good inspiration.
+See [Polkadot Blockchain Integration's api](https://github.com/LedgerHQ/ledger-live-common/tree/master/src/families/polkadot/api) for good inspiration.

 #### API Example